 In some cultures, the term “parental leadership” has replaced the gender-neutral term paternalistic or matriarchal.
 Regardless of the term used to describe parents, employees working in this national environment understand that the authority figure is best for the organization and the belief that their leader will always be in the best interests of an employee trust Even when employees are heard, the leader always makes the final decision.

 “The leader is the one who looks more than the other, who looks farther than the others, and before others see” “- Leroy Aimes

-paternalistic leadership is an administrative approach that involves a dominant authoritarian figure who acts as a matriarch or patriarch and treats partners and employees as members of such a broad family.
+paternalistic leadership is an administrative approach that involves a dominant authoritarian figure who acts as a matriarch or patriarch and treats partners and employees as members of a broad family.
 Instead, leaders expect confidence, loyalty, and loyalty from employees.

 What is paternalistic leadership?

-A paternalistic leader creates a perplexing environment in the workplace that employees consider their team as a family.
+A paternalistic leader creates a perplexing environment in the workplace employees consider their team as a family.
 The natural human tendency to want to belong to a group.
 The family has such a head; Companies have leaders who occupy an affiliated position to determine what’s best for the team.
 Paternalistic leadership is a way in which a leader is equipped to serve the interests of employees and organizations.

 In Asian countries like China, leadership styles are often defined as paternalistic leadership. paternalistic leadership has its roots in China with paternalistic management.
 Accordingly, paternalistic leadership is composed of three key elements –

 - Dictatorial leadership